Pavanram1/class-26-homework/README.md

-Hi this is pavan i will tell you how to make dosa. first take dosa batter And fry it on the pan. thats it!! you dosa is ready.
+Hi this is pavan i will tell you how to make dosa. first take dosa batter And fry it on the pan. thats it!! your dosa is ready.